hmchen47/DataScience/AppliedDS-UMich/1-IntroDS/02-Pandas.md

         + index column offset with original dataframe
         + new 1st row w/ empty value
     + `reset_index` method: remove original indices and create a default numerical indices
++ `set_index` method:
+    + Syntax: `set_index(keys, drop=True, append=False, inplace=False, verify_integrity=False)`
+    + Set the DataFrame index (row labels) using one or more existing columns.
+By default yields a new object.
+    + `keys`: column label or list of column labels / arrays
+    + `drop`: boolean; Delete columns to be used as the new index
+    + `append`: boolean; Whether to append columns to existing index
+    + `inplace`: boolean; Modify the DataFrame in place (do not create a new object)
+    + `verify_integrity`: boolean; Check the new index for duplicates.
+Otherwise defer the check until necessary.
+Setting to False will improve the performance of this method
++ `reset_index` method:
+    + Syntax: `reset_index(level=None, drop=False, inplace=False, col_level=0, col_fill='')`
+    + For DataFrame with multi-level index, return new DataFrame with labeling information in the columns under the index names, defaulting to 'level_0', 'level_1', etc. if any are None.
+For a standard index, the index name will be used (if set), otherwise a default 'index' or 'level_0' (if 'index' is already taken) will be used.
+    + `level`: int, str, tuple, or list; Only remove the given levels from the index.
+Removes all levels by default
+    + `drop`: boolean; Do not try to insert index into dataframe columns.
+This resets the index to the default integer index.
+    + `inplace`: boolean; Modify the DataFrame in place (do not create a new object)
+    + `col_level`: int or str; If the columns have multiple levels, determines which level the labels are inserted into.
+By default it is inserted into the first level.
+    + `col_fill`: object; If the columns have multiple levels, determines how the other levels are named.
+If None then the index name is repeated.
++ `unique` function
+    + Syntax: `unique(values)`
+    + Hash table-based unique.
+Uniques are returned in order of appearance.
+This does NOT sort.
+    + `values`: 1d array-like
 + Demo
     ```python
     df['country'] = df.index    # preserve index as column 'country'